 Get rid of all that crap.
 Get rid of the crane.
 Obviously, audiences can’t fly, so let’s get rid of helicopter shots of the film.
 Let’s create some roadblocks for ourselves.

-7R: So much of how the film is shot really emphasized the idea of property, the way it’s shot from people’s verandas, or through the bar from across the street.
+7R: So much of how Sweet Country is shot really emphasized the idea of property, the way it’s shot from people’s verandas, or through the bar from across the street.

 With the Indigenous People in the film, they’re always off the veranda.
 They’re not allowed on the veranda of the house.
 So their point of view is in the desert looking at the house.